The fastest way to make a design look unprofessional is to mess up your typography.

 Typography Rules of Thumb

-Art and design are subjective and take a certain level of intuition to do well, but that doesn't mean there aren't any basic rules for creating something beautiful.
+Design is subjective and takes a certain level of intuition to do well, but that doesn't mean there aren't any basic rules for creating something beautiful.

 Use 1-3 Typefaces

 Using more than three typefaces will make your design look cluttered and unorganized - it's also incredibly difficult to make more than three fonts works together cohesively.

 Typography is pointless unless you're able to read it.
 For increased readability, make sure to give your text a lot of breathing room.

 A typeface with several different weights and styles is called a font family.
 Font families make it really easy to introduce variety in your typography without fear of clashing fonts.

 When it comes to visual branding, if you want to be memorable, you have to be consistent.
 This includes your font usage.
 When creating your brand guidelines, pick one to three fonts or font families, and stick to them for increased impact in your branded materials.

 It may seem like a small problem, but in the digital age, when consumers have shorter attention spans, the ability to capture attention with your graphics is more important than ever.